HISmercytech/alx-pre_-course/0x01-git/README.md

 My third readme file.
-I am geeting to learn navigation in shell and git
+I am getting to learn navigation in shell and git